elastic/rally/README.md

 * Install Rally and its dependencies: `python3 setup.py develop`.
 Note: this will change when Rally is available in the Python package repos.
 * Run Rally: `esrally`.
 The first time it will prompt you for some values and write them to the config file `~/.rally/rally.ini`.
 * Rerun Rally: `esrally`.
 It is now properly set up and will run the benchmarks.

+Caveat: The diagrams are intended for performance regression testing so they only show a single data point per build.
+After the first build only a single data point is shown (will change in the future).

 ### Command Line Options